Declan Brady: Money laundering

 He was charged in February 2021 with 16 non-scheduled offences under Section 7 of the Criminal Justice Act 2021.
 The charges related to money laundering and terrorist financing within the Republic of Ireland.
 All the offences he was alleged to have committed took place between 1 January 2012 and 24 January 2017.
 In April 2021 he pleaded guilty in the Special Criminal Court to hiding €268,000 in the loft of a premises in Naas.

-A further hearing is scheduled for 14 June 2021 when further pleas from Brady, his wife Deirdre and Erica Lukacs will be required.

-On 14 June 2021, Brady, his wife and Lukacs all pleaded guilty to further money laundering charges.
-Brady declared "no gross income" from 2013 to 2017, but had five bank accounts and admitted laundering over ₢418,000.
-His wife Deirdre also told Revenue she had no income, but had eight bank accounts and admitted laundering ₡770,000.
-She also admitted transferring over ₢140,000 to a Spanish account of Thomas Kavanagh over five years.
-She paid ₢3,000 a month to her husband's Spanish mortgage account for a property in Cala d'Or, more than ₡138,000 between 2014 and 2016.
-The couple paid over ₡66,000 to the Druids Glen hotel for the wedding of a relative.
+At a further hearing on 14 June 2021, Brady, his wife and Lukacs all pleaded guilty to further money laundering charges.
+Brady declared "no gross income" from 2013 to 2017, but had five bank accounts and admitted laundering over €418,000.
+His wife Deirdre also told Revenue she had no income, but had eight bank accounts and admitted laundering €770,000.
+She also admitted transferring over €140,000 to a Spanish account of Thomas Kavanagh over five years.
+She paid €3,000 a month to her husband's Spanish mortgage account for a property in Cala d'Or, more than €138,000 between 2014 and 2016.
+The couple paid over €66,000 to the Druids Glen hotel for the wedding of a relative.
 Mrs Brady unwittingly paid the rent on a property lived in by her husband and Ms. Lukacs.

 All three have paid money to the Criminal Assets Bureau.
-The Bradys were assessed as owing ₡622,929 and still owe ₢173,649.
-They have sold properties in Firhouse, Wolstan Abbey and in Tavira to pay over ₢449,000.
+The Bradys were assessed as owing €622,929 and still owe €173,649.
+They have sold properties in Firhouse, Wolstan Abbey and in Tavira to pay over €449,000.
 The properties in Cala d'Or were seized by a Spanish bank.

-Lukacs settled with the Criminal Assets Bureau for ₢71,327.
+Lukacs settled with the Criminal Assets Bureau for €71,327.

-The three will be sentenced in July 2021.
+The three were sentenced in July 2021 with Declan Brady being jailed for seven years and three months for laundering crime cash while his wife and Lukacs received three-year suspended sentences.